-The School of Education offers the Doctorate of Education (Ed.D.).
-This degree program includes a sequence of study in educational leadership that leads to DPI certification as a school district superintendent.
+The School of Education offers the Doctorate of Education (Ed.D.) for education leaders in K-12 schools, higher education, or agencies.
+The K-12 program includes a sequence of study in educational leadership that leads to DPI certification as a school district superintendent.
 An integrated sequence of study in the field of education includes a broad view PK-16 System Leadership focus emphasizing leadership responsibilities and interaction with the primary, intermediate, middle, high school, technical college, and four-year college levels.
 A cohort is also available in the Wausau area.